 Employers may employ children aged 14 and 15 to work in restaurants provided they make sure these employees:

-The rules regarding children under 16 years of age not being allowed to work in the types of businesses identified previously do not apply to a situation where an employer employs a 14 or 15 year old member of his/her own family.
+The rules regarding children under 16 years of age not being allowed to work in the types of businesses identified previously do not apply to a situation where an employer employs a 14 or 15 year old member of their own family.
 However, an employer who employs a family member under the age of 14 must still comply with the rules outlined previously for children under 14.

-Any parent or guardian of a child whose employment violates the Labour Standards Code can be fined unless he/she can prove that the child worked without his/her knowledge.
+Any parent or guardian of a child whose employment violates the Labour Standards Code can be fined unless they can prove that the child worked without their knowledge.

 Complaints about employers hiring under aged children are treated as priority complaints by Labour Standards.
 If you have concerns about the employment of under aged children, please contact Labour Standards immediately.